motoko-bootcamp/dao-adventure-initiation/README.md

 > This meme is brought to you by a fellow Motoko Bootcamp student.
 If you have a meme you'd like to share, please send it to us on the [memes](https://discord.gg/vwEC5RcKBv) channel - we'll feature the best ones here.

 <p align="center"><img src="./assets/meme_level_0.png" style="width: 500px;" style="border: 1px solid black;" /></p>

+## **What’s next?** 🎓

+You’ve completed your initiation?
+It’s time to train your skills.
+[Click here to continue.](https://github.com/motoko-bootcamp/dao-adventure-training)

+## **Credits** 🙏

+An initiative powered and 100% supported by [Code & State](https://www.codeandstate.com/) - the leading Web3 venture studio for the Internet Computer.